 Charter school applicants may request waivers of certain provisions of the general statues and regulations over which the SBE has jurisdiction.
-Waivers may be granted for any such provisions with the exception of those relating to collective bargaining (§§ 10-153a-10-153g, 10-153i, 10-153j, 10-153m); teacher certification\; mastery testing (§ 10-14n); school health and sanitation (§§ 10-203 through 10-217g, inclusive); discrimination in public schools (§ 10-15c); and children with disabilities.
-To request a waiver, you must specify the particular section of the law you seek to have waived. (\Teacher certification may be waived on an individual basis under certain conditions.
+Waivers may be granted for any such provisions with the exception of those relating to collective bargaining (§§ 10-153a-10-153g, 10-153i, 10-153j, 10-153m); teacher certification; Chapter 163c of the Connecticut General Statutes (§§ 10-14n - 10-14x); school health and sanitation (§§ 10-203 through 10-217g, inclusive); discrimination in public schools (§ 10-15c); and children with disabilities.
+To request a waiver, you must specify the particular section of the law you seek to have waived.
+(Teacher certification may be waived on an individual basis under certain conditions.
 Please contact the Bureau of Educator Standards and Certification for further information).

 Name of Applicant:

 Address:

 City and Zip Code:

 Phone and Fax:

 1. Section of the general statutes or regulations you seek to have waived:

-2. Describe why you feel that this waiver is necessary to achieve your mission.
+2. Describe why you feel that this waiver is necessary to achieve your mission:

-3.

-learning objectives described in your plan).
+3. Describe the desired outcome/rationale (how you expect this waiver to assist in achieving educational learning objectives described in your plan):

 4. Date of Application: